Paul Seli, PhD

 Paul is an Assistant Professor of Psychology & Neuroscience at Duke University.
 Beginning in 2010, he worked at the University of Waterloo (Canada) under the supervision of Dr. Daniel Smilek, earning his Master’s degree in 2012 and his PhD in 2015.
 For his outstanding dissertation and graduate career, Paul received the coveted Governor General's Gold Medal.
 Paul then moved on to complete a two-year Banting Postdoctoral Fellowship at Harvard University (Department of Psychology) with Dr. Daniel L. Schacter.

-Anna is a first year Psychology & Neuroscience Ph.D. student at Duke University.
+Anna is a third-year Psychology & Neuroscience Ph.D. student at Duke University.
 After receiving her B.A. in Cognitive Science from Carleton College, Anna moved to Southern California, where she spent two years working with Dr. Michael Yassa in UC Irvine's Department of Neurobiology & Behavior on studies of episodic memory mechanisms and performance trajectories associated with healthy and disordered aging.
 She hopes to tie in her previous work on the nature of episodic and semantic representations, her love for interdisciplinary science, and a personal drive to create and consume art, to pursue a body of research that illuminates stages and conditions of the creative process.
 Anna also serves as Co-director and Instructor for Duke Neurosciences Camp, a residential summer camp for high schoolers.